bennykn8/SeniorUplift/README.md

-Canvas / Slack group number (be very sure about this)
+Canvas / Slack group number:
+group-08

-names of the team members
+names of the team members:
+Rikhil Kalidindi, Will Kung, Benny Nguyen, Rohan Aggarwal, Pranav Akkaraju

-name of the project (alphanumeric, no spaces, max 32 chars; this will also be your URL)
+name of the project (alphanumeric, no spaces, max 32 chars; this will also be your URL):

-the proposed project
+the proposed project:

-URLs of at least three data sources that you will programmatically scrape (at least one must be a RESTful API) (be very sure about this)
+URLs of at least three data sources that you will programmatically scrape (at least one must be a RESTful API) (be very sure about this):

-at least three models
+at least three models:

-an estimate of the number of instances of each model
+an estimate of the number of instances of each model:

-each model must have many attributes
+each model must have many attributes:

-describe five of those attributes for each model that you can filter or sort
+describe five of those attributes for each model that you can filter or sort:

-instances of each model must connect to instances of at least two other models
+instances of each model must connect to instances of at least two other models:

-instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.) (be very sure about this)
+instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.) (be very sure about this):

-describe two types of media for instances of each model
+describe two types of media for instances of each model:

-describe three questions that your site will answer
+describe three questions that your site will answer: